c-lisangan/NETWORKWALKS-B083-Week1/README.md

 ## 1. Summary

-This report documents the implementation and verification of a lab environment built using Oracle VirtualBox and Kali Linux as specified in module WK1-PM1.
-The laboratory utilizes an isolated virtual subnet (`10.0.0.0/24`) configured with NATNetwork, allowing the attacker machine full outbound Internet accessibility while providing network communication across target virtual machines.
+This report documents the implementation and verification of a lab environment built using Oracle VirtualBox and Kali Linux as specified in module WK1-PM1[cite: 2].
+The laboratory utilizes an isolated virtual subnet (`10.0.0.0/24`) configured with NATNetwork, allowing the attacker machine full outbound Internet accessibility while providing network communication across target virtual machines[cite: 2].

 ---